 Edwards Lifesciences (EW) Received its Third Buy in a Row

-After Citigroup and Credit Suisse gave Edwards Lifesciences (NYSE: EW) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Jason Mills maintained a Buy rating on Edwards Lifesciences today and set a price target of $300.00.
-The company’s shares closed last Friday at $198.15.
+After Citigroup and Credit Suisse gave Edwards Lifesciences (NYSE: EW) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Suraj Kalia maintained a Buy rating on Edwards Lifesciences today and set a price target of $280.00.
+The company’s shares closed last Tuesday at $188.62.

-According to TipRanks.com, Mills is a top 100 analyst with an average return of 19.6% and a 65.4% success rate.
-Mills covers the Healthcare sector, focusing on stocks such as Tactile Systems Technology, Staar Surgical Company, and Merit Medical Systems.
+According to TipRanks.com, Kalia is a 4-star analyst with an average return of 2.4% and a 50.8% success rate.
+Kalia covers the Healthcare sector, focusing on stocks such as Tactile Systems Technology, Inspire Medical Systems, and Strata Skin Sciences.

 See today’s analyst top recommended stocks >>